 - (10) "Concealed" means hidden from ordinary observation so as to prevent disclosure or recognition.
 A deadly weapon is concealed when it is carried on or about the person in such a manner that another person in the ordinary course of events would not be placed on notice that the deadly weapon was being carried.
-For purposes of concealed handgun licensees, a licensee shall be deemed to be carrying on or about his or her person while in or on a motor vehicle if the firearm is located in a storage area in or on the motor vehicle. - (11) "Firearm" means any weapon which will expel a projectile by action of an explosion. - (12) "Controlled substance" has the same meaning as is ascribed to that term in §60A-1-101(d) of this code. - 64 (13) "Drug" has the same meaning as is ascribed to that term in §60A-1-101(1) of this code.
+For purposes of concealed handgun licensees, a licensee shall be deemed considered to be carrying on or about his or her person while in or on a motor vehicle if the firearm is located in a storage area in or on the motor vehicle. - (11) "Firearm" means any weapon which will expel a projectile by action of an explosion. - (12) "Controlled substance" has the same meaning as is ascribed to that term in §60A-1-101(d) of this code. - (13) "Drug" has the same meaning as is ascribed to that term in §60A-1-101(1) of this code.

 NOTE: The purpose of this bill is to define pepper spray and to exclude pepper spray, used by persons over the age of 16 years solely for self-defense, from the defined class of deadly weapons.
+The bill also provides that such persons may carry pepper spray in the State Capitol Complex.

-Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.
+Strike-throughs indicate language that would be stricken from a heading or the present law, and underscoring indicates new language that would be added.